oRastor/fc24-web-app/README.md

-# fut19-web-app
+# fut20-web-app

+**Temporary not working**

-Tampermonkey scripts for FUT 19 autobuyer functionality.
+Tampermonkey scripts for FUT 20 autobuyer functionality.

 Works only on English language of FUT 19 web app!